-The following description summarizes the most important terms of our capital stock, as they will be in effect following this offering.
+The following description summarizes the most important terms of our capital stock.
 Because it is only a summary, it does not contain all the information that may be important to you.
-We expect to adopt a restated certificate of incorporation and restated bylaws that will become effective upon the completion of this offering, and this description summarizes provisions that are expected to be included in these documents.
-For a complete description, you should refer to our restated certificate of incorporation and restated bylaws, which are included as exhibits to the registration statement of which this prospectus forms a part, and to the applicable provisions of Delaware law.
+We adopted a restated certificate of incorporation and restated bylaws that will become effective upon the completion of this offering, and this description summarizes provisions included in these documents.
+For a complete description, you should refer to our restated certificate of incorporation and restated bylaws that will become effective upon the completion of this of incorporation and restated bylaws, which are included as exhibits to the registration statement of which this prospectus forms a part, and to the applicable provisions of Delaware law.